Written by Riley Botelle

 Confidentiality can only be breached under three situations: when implied consent has been given by the patient, when the information is required by a court or judge, and when it is in the public interest (to protect the patient or others).

 If the court or a judge requires information there will be a court order.
-This may be if the police needs records in the course of an investigation.
+This may be if the police need records in the course of an investigation.

-Reporting in cases of public interest includes notifiable diseases such as meningitis, TB, mumps and measles (not HIV), suspected child (or vulnerable adult) abuse/neglect and informing the DVLA of any conditions that interfere with ability to drive.
-Sometimes this also includes to identify a driver who was involved in a vehicle collision, although this is limited to strictly necessary data (e.g. address details and not clinical information).
-Additionally gunshot wounds and knife wounds (not self-harm) are reported to the police, although the patient’s identity cannot be disclosed without their permission unless other people are believed to be at risk.
+Reporting in cases of public interest includes notifiable diseases such as meningitis, TB, mumps and measles (not HIV), suspected child (or vulnerable adult) abuse/neglect and informing the DVLA of any conditions that interfere with the ability to drive.
+Sometimes this also includes identifying a driver who was involved in a vehicle collision, although this is limited to strictly necessary data (e.g. address details and not clinical information).
+Additionally, gunshot wounds and knife wounds (not self-harm) are reported to the police, although the patient’s identity cannot be disclosed without their permission unless other people are believed to be at risk.